-PRECIOUS-Gold steadies above 5-week lows as market rally pauses
+PRECIOUS-Gold edges above five-week low as market rally pauses

 Holdings of SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, dropped 2.7 percent so far this year.

-Spot silver lost 0.3 percent to $15.08 per ounce, after slipping to its lowest since Dec.
-27 in the previous session, while platinum dipped 0.8 percent to $830.65 per ounce.
+Spot silver gained 0.1 percent to $15.14 per ounce, after slipping to its lowest since Dec.
+27 in the previous session, while platinum dipped 0.4 percent to $833.10 per ounce.
+(Reporting by K. Sathya Narayanan in Bengaluru, Editing by Sherry Jacob-Phillips)